Recalibrating binary probabilistic classifiers: Illustration

-It is clear from column `mean(sqrt(probs))' of Table~\ref{tab:results} that AUC is a driver of the value of the concave functional.
-The lower the value of AUC, the higher is the value of the concave functional.
-Hence it makes sense to have AUC as a second objective to be matched, in addition to requiring that the target class 1 prior probability is reached.
-But even if both of these conditions are met there can still be variation in the value of the concave functional.
+It is clear from column `mean(sqrt(probs))' of Table~\ref{tab:results} that AUC is a driver of the mean of the concave function of the posterior probabilities.
+The lower the value of AUC, the higher is the mean of the concave function of the probabilities.
+Hence it makes sense to have AUC as a second objective to be matched, in addition to requiring that the target class~1 prior probability is reached.
+But even if both of these conditions are met there can still be variation in the mean of the concave function.
 This is demonstrated by the `Platt scaling' posterior probabilities for which $E_Q\bigl[\sqrt{\eta_Q(X)}\bigr]$ takes a notedly lower value than for the other four QMM posterior probabilities with almost identical values.